-Today, more businesses are migrating to AWS, attracted by features and benefits such as low cost, scalability, agility, and high availability and disaster recovery.
-In this article we’ll provide a 5-step AWS migration checklist that covers how to train staff, security needs and access management, cloud performance KPIs, planning database migration, and planning data migration for static websites and unstructured data.
+Today, more than ever, businesses are performing AWS migrations, attracted to the cloud provider's key features and benefits such as lower operating costs, scalability, agility, high availability, and disaster recovery.
+In this article we’ll provide a five-step AWS migration checklist that covers how to train staff, enhance security and access management, establish cloud performance KPIs, plan for database migration, migrate static websites and unstructured data.

 In this article, you will learn:

 - Why businesses choose to migrate to AWS

 - How do I migrate to the Cloud?
 A checklist

 - How to migrate data with Cloud Volumes ONTAP

 Amazon Web Services is the leading cloud provider and provides many advantages when compared to on-premise deployments and other clouds.
 Here are some advantages that cause businesses to migrate to AWS:

 - Cost ━ AWS is famous for its pay-per-use pricing, but in addition, it provides a large variety of services that allow you to consume exactly the level of services you need, to control costs.
 For example, you can perform storage tiering and can save cold data to a low-cost storage service like Amazon Glacier.

 - Scalability ━ AWS offers infinite scalability and also provides many ways to manage that scalability━from auto-scaling on EC2 instances to containerized deployments, serverless functions, and more.

 - Agility ━ AWS provides very comprehensive automation capabilities, integrates with DevOps workflows and allows teams to instantly spin up development, test and production environments to iterate quickly.
 Amazon also makes it easy to provide self-service IT and allows organizational units to set up their own infrastructure.